etirouthier/keras_dna/README.md

 `Generator` is able to create batch of DNA sequence corresponding to the desired annotation.

 First example, a `Generator` that will return the DNA sequence underlying a given sparse annotation (here binding site).
-The DNA sequence is fournished with a fasta file and the position of annotation is fournished with a gff file, the DNA is one-hot-encoded, the annotations that we want to target need to be passed in a list.
+The DNA sequence is fournished with a fasta file and the position of annotation is fournished with a gff file (could have been a bed), the DNA is one-hot-encoded, the annotations that we want to target need to be passed in a list.

 ```python
 from keras_gpu import Generator